 He continued, saying, “The findings in this paper suggest that one factor contributing to social behavior deficits may be abnormal modulation of the brain’s reward circuitry by oxytocin.”

-A paper detailing the researchers’ findings has been published in the journal Science.
+A paper detailing the researchers’

 In the brain, a region called the ventral tegmental area (VTA) communicates with the nucleus accumbens to regulate the system’s reward response, which is a circuit telling us that certain activities – such as eating, drinking, and sex – are pleasurable.